NotKyon/Stories/isekai keikaku.md

 "First of all, what would you title your plan to get to another world?"

-"Isekai Keikaku(TM)."
+"Isekai Keikaku™."

 "It's trademarked already!?"

 "No no, I'm only claiming it's trademarked.
-If it were registered I could use (R), but it's not so I can't.
+If it were registered I could use '®', but it's not so I can't.
 It would be impossible to type that."

 "That aside (including the trademark), the problem is your thinking.
 Look, you've gone and titled it 'Isekai Keikaku' right?
 That only means you're